arsho/programming-challenges/SolveAPuzzle/README.md

 # Solve A Puzzle

-You are given an undirected connected graph with `n` vertices.
+You are given an undirected connected graph with n vertices.
 To remind, the degree of a vertex is the number of edges that are connected to the vertex.
 The graph is said to have an Eulerian path if and only if it has **either 0 or 2 vertices of odd degree**.

-You can draw this graph on a paper without lifting the pencil from the paper and without using any edges more than once if it has an Eulerian path.
+You can draw this graph on paper without lifting the pencil from the paper and without using any edges more than once if it has an Eulerian path.

-You will be given adjacency matrix representation of an undirected connected graph with `n` nodes.
-You need to identify either if it has an Eulerian path or not.
+You will be given an adjacency matrix representation of an undirected connected graph with n nodes.
+You need to identify whether it has an Eulerian path or not.
 #### Example 1

 For example, see the following graph, and it's adjacency matrix: